djmattyg007/Handlebars/README.md

 Register a helper to be used within templates.

+Helpers can return an instance of the SafeString class to ensure that the returned content is not escaped by the compiler.

 Note that unlike the JS implementation of Handlebars, the concept of "this" is not bound to the current context inside of a helper.
 This is actually a freedom: it allows you to use any type of callable you wish.